-The Working Group on Economic Policy brings together experts on economic and financial policy to study key developments in the US and global economies, examine their interactions, and develop specific policy proposals.
+The Economic Policy Working Group brings together experts on economic and financial policy to study key developments in the US and global economies, examine their interactions, and develop specific policy proposals.

-The Task Force on Energy Policy addresses energy policy in the United States and its effects on our domestic and international political priorities, particularly our national security.
+The Energy Policy Task Force addresses energy policy in the United States and its effects on our domestic and international political priorities, particularly our national security.

-The Working Group on Health Care Policy devises public policies that enable more Americans to get better value for their health care dollar and foster appropriate innovations that will extend and improve life.
+The Health Care Policy Working Group devises public policies that enable more Americans to get better value for their health care dollar and foster appropriate innovations that will extend and improve life.

-The Conte Initiative on Immigration Reform aims to improve immigration law by providing innovative ideas and clear improvements to every part of the system, from border security to green cards to temporary work visas.
+The Immigration Reform Conte Initiative aims to improve immigration law by providing innovative ideas and clear improvements to every part of the system, from border security to green cards to temporary work visas.

 Hoover IP² is reviewing the premises of the US patent system to address questions of scope, specification, duration, and economic impact of that system.

-The Working Group on Islamism and the International Order seeks to reverse Islamic radicalism through reforming and strengthening the legitimate role of the state across the entire Muslim world.
+The Islamism and the International Order Working Group seeks to reverse Islamic radicalism through reforming and strengthening the legitimate role of the state across the entire Muslim world.

-The Working Group on the Role of Military History in Contemporary Conflict examines how knowledge of past military operations can influence contemporary public policy decisions concerning current conflicts.
+The Role of Military History in Contemporary Conflict Working Group examines how knowledge of past military operations can influence contemporary public policy decisions concerning current conflicts.

-The Working Group brings together national and international specialists to analyze how technology affects national security and national security law and how governments can use that technology to defend themselves, consistent with constitutional values and the rule of law.
+The National Security, Technology and Law Working Group brings together national and international specialists to analyze how technology affects national security and national security law and how governments can use that technology to defend themselves, consistent with constitutional values and the rule of law.